 Participation: Come to class prepared and on time.
-Dr. Guyer expects EACH student to participate actively in class meetings.
+Dr. Guyer expects EACH student to participate actively in class with oral questions/comments or via the Chat; opportunities are also available outside scheduled class meetings.
 Twenty (20) participation points contribute to the final grade.
 Synonyms for participation are "contribution, sharing, partaking, chipping in and involvement."
 Participation is not equivalent to attendance.
-Visit the Participation Assignment on Canvas to learn how to participate in class.
+Read the Participation Assignment on Canvas to learn how to participate in class.